RobertRingel/LearningTasks4Programming/Java/04_CollectionOfObjects/MyContacts2.md

 #### Previous Knowledge

 bcm-1: basics of classes, public/private modifieres
+exi-1: basics of class extension
 uob-1: basics of creating and using objects
 col-1: basics of an ArrayList class

 #### Learning Activities